f/awesome-chatgpt-prompts/README.md

 ## Act as a text video game
 Contributed by: [@BaoNguyen3oro](https://github.com/BaoNguyen3oro)

 > I want you to act as a text video game where you give me options (A, B, C, D) as my choices.
-The scene is from the dungeon, I start with 10 health.
+The scene is from [your scene], I start with 10 health.

 ## Contributors 😍